Panic Attack While Pregnant – Causes, Symptoms & Coping Tips

 4. Increased Anxiety During Pregnancy

 Pregnancy is a time that may make any woman anxious and concerned about the well-being of her unborn child.
-Where some women may take these anxiety issues in their stride, others may get too tensed, which may lead to panic attacks.
+While some women may take these anxiety issues in their stride, others may get too tense, which may lead to panic attacks.

 Symptoms of Panic Attacks When Pregnant

-Here we shall be discussing some pregnancy panic attack symptoms, which may help you understand whether you may be suffering from this condition:
+Here we shall be discussing some pregnancy panic attack symptoms, which may help you understand whether you may be suffering from this condition (3):

-- You may feel all shaky, or you may tremble.
+- Feeling of all shaky, or you may tremble

-- You may feel that you are not able to breathe.
+- Feeling that you are not able to breathe

 Will Panic Attacks Affect Your Baby?